You might find yourself in a situation where your New Zealand visa is about to expire. If that is the case, we'll help you get an Interim Visa.

 Immigration NZ only grant Interim Visas to people who have applied for temporary visas.

-Currently, while you are on an interim visa then your temporary visa application is declined, your interim visa will be automatically expired then you become unlawful.
+Currently, if while you are on an interim visa when your temporary visa application is declined, your interim visa will be automatically be terminated and you become unlawful.
 However, you have an extra three weeks wherein you are advised to apply for a reconsideration.